manosmax/Smart-Waste-Bin/README.md

 > An IoT edge-computing pipeline that monitors bin occupancy via a PIR motion sensor,
 > publishes structured events over MQTT, stores them in SQLite, classifies usage intensity
-> with rule-based and ML virtual sensors, exposes a REST API with Swagger UI, and surfaces
+> with rule-based and ML virtual sensors, exposes a REST API with Swagger UI and AsyncApi,
+>  utilizes Node-RED for low code integration
+> as well as Cloudflare Tunnel for easy acess and surfaces
 > all entities in Home Assistant — all in a single `docker compose up --build`.

-**Team 08** · Internet of Things Lab · 2025–2026
+**Team 08** · Advanced Programming Techniques ECE Upatras · 2026

 ---